jordicf/FRAME/frame/die/README.md

 ### Example

-A typically use of the `die` package is as follows:
+A typical use of the `die` package is as follows:

 ```python
 # Construction of the die.
 If netlist is None, no fixed regions are used.